erthward/phen_asynch/README.md

 10. *On laptop*, run `bash src/asynch/anal/drivers/make_figs/make_all_asynch_analysis_figs.sh` to produce the main asynch figure (global map, as well as map summarizing the predominance of the two top-importance covariates), as well as the supplemental figures showing the random forest error map and the map of SHAP-value predominance across all random forest covariates (**1 task, <10m runtime**).

-### run analysis of the climate-dependence of phenological asynchrony:
+### run analysis of isoclimatic phenological asynchrony:
 1. *On laptop*, run `python src/asynch/anal/isoclim/compare_phen_clim_geog_dist.py` to run all iterations of the analysis of the latitudinal trend in the phenological distance~climatic distance relationship and produce the analysis summary figure (NOTE: analysis saves results for each paramater-combination as it runs, so can be stopped and restarted if necessary and will pick up where it left off.) (**1 task, ~26h runtime**).